jbiatek/BSGRulebook/rulebook.md

 ##### Set up the Battle of the Ionian Nebula

 The Cylons are lying in wait to attack Galactica.
 Place a basestar and 4 raiders in each of the top 2 main board space areas.
 Launch 2 vipers into each of the two bottom space areas.
 Finally, reset the jump track.
-(This reset takes the place of the "reset jump track" step of the jump that has been interrupted.
+(This reset takes the place of the "reset jump track" step of the jump that has been interrupted, if any.
 The jump track is not reset again after the Crossroads phase ends.)

 ##### Draw and resolve Crossroads cards